The Four C’s

 - Economics (including research, writing, and math): Participation in the full scope of activities related to the business of chocolate-making, such as conducting market research, production of actual chocolate creations, branding & advertising via print and television, and, eventually, a Market Day where students sell their chocolate and calculate their profits, which are donated to charity organizations selected by the students.

-Benefits of Thematic Learning
+Benefits of Thematic Teaching and Learning

 Thematic units help students develop skills for life, from the Four C’s to other valuable traits like public speaking, organization, and compromise.
 Students are constantly engaged because they are able to see how various content areas relate to each other and to the real world beyond the classroom.
 In addition, theme-based learning gives every student a chance to shine because there are multiple opportunities for students to use their individual strengths to contribute to some aspect of the unit.
 As adults nothing we do is in isolation—we are always doing mental acrobatics to connect various parts of our lives—and thematic units help students practice this kind of thinking.